Anush980/PDportfolio/README.md

 ## About Me

-Hi, I'm Anush Shrestha, a dedicated BCA student from Nepal.
+Hi, I'm Prerana Dahal, a dedicated BCA student from Nepal.
 Passionate about programming and development, I am always eager to learn and grow in the field of technology.
 My portfolio serves as a showcase of my academic progress, projects, and future ambitions.

 ## Education